 We define culture as artistic pursuits - literature, film, music, visual and plastic arts, drama, dance and architecture.

 Our objectives are to promote Israeli culture in Australia and Australian culture in Israel to the widest communities, facilitating and promoting an increased knowledge and understanding of these two geographically distant states.
 By fostering cultural links and embracing the full range of the cultural diversity of both countries, AICE forges connections which touch individuals, inspire communities and, by harnessing creative expression and the most precious resource of both countries, change lives.
 The relationship between the two countries has always been both warm and strong.
 Successive political leaders across the political spectrum from both countries have recognized this relationship as extremely important and have endeavoured to expand, develop and enrich the many links between Australia and Israel.
-Founded by Melbourne-based Albert Dadon, the creation of AICE adds depth to this relationship as it increasingly draws the connecting artistic communities closer together.
+Founded by Melbourne-based Albert Dadon AM, the creation of AICE adds depth to this relationship as it increasingly draws the connecting artistic communities closer together.